 Go Girls!
 Healthy Bodies, Healthy Minds!

-Go Girls! is a group mentoring program for girls ages 12-14 that focuses on physical activity, balanced eating and self-esteem.
-The single, most important goal of the program is to positively shape the lives of young women and girls by helping them build a positive self-image – setting them on a path to reach their full potential in life.
+Go Girls!
+Is a group mentoring program that focuses on healthy bodies and minds through physical activity, balanced eating and self-esteem.
+The goal is to positively shape the lives of young girls through helping them build a healthy self-image, setting them on a path to reach their full potential in life.
+Go Girls! consists of 1 hour sessions over the course of 7 weeks.

 Practicum Student Description: